Exploring the Potential of Black Pepper with Cannabis

 Cholesterol

 We’re all aware of the dangers of having too much cholesterol, especially the “bad” kind called LDL.
-Black pepper can actually help lower cholesterol levels, including LDL, which is great for keeping your heart healthy.
+Black pepper can actually help lower cholesterol levels, including LDL, which is great for keeping you healthy as per current research and studies.

 Stimulates digestion